 Please let me know if you are interested in being part of a St.Mary's band for the 2020 Branch 6-bell striking competition.

-Please email the tower captain as soon as you know if UNAVAILABLE for regular Sunday service ringing (2nd and 4th Sundays) otherwise you will be assumed to be available for the band.
+Please email the tower captain as soon as you know if UNAVAILABLE for any regular Sunday service ringing (2nd and 4th Sundays).

-Chris Hocking is first reserve for Sunday ringing
+*Chris Hocking may be available for Sunday ringing

 If numbers drop below 5 ringing will be cancelled and notification posted here.